Paths to Success

 If you would like to enter a bachelor’s degree program in the college of Engineering, Imaging Arts and Sciences, Liberal Arts or Science, but need to complete some courses in order to qualify for admission, you may be eligible to enter a pre-baccalaureate program.
 All pre-baccalaureate programs are individualized, planned by you and your academic adviser to prepare you for the bachelor’s degree program to which you wish to apply.
 Learn more about these programs.

 Associate+Bachelor’s Degree Programs

 RIT’s National Technical Institute for the Deaf offers an array of associate degrees that provide a solid foundation for entry into RIT bachelor’s degree programs.
-Current programs include Administrative Support Technology, Applied Computer Technology, Applied Liberal Arts, Applied Mechanical Technology, Business, Hospitality and Service Management and Laboratory Science Technology.
+Current programs include Accounting Technology, Administrative Support Technology, Applied Computer Technology, Applied Liberal Arts, Applied Mechanical Technology, Business, Hospitality and Service Management and Laboratory Science Technology.
 Learn more about these programs.

 Associate Degree — Career-Focused Programs